The station through time

 Following his visit during the 2015 Open Doors weekend, one visitor posted a blog with photographs which can be seen by clicking or tapping this link.

 Wednesday the 29th November 2017 saw a surprise visit by Phil Parker and team from the magazine British Railway Modelling to the Old Ticket Office.
 He recorded the visit on his blog which can be seen at Phil's Workbench.
-This blog carries a photograph of Station House which was originally the Station Master's house, the Old Ticket Office seen from platform 1, and a view of Pendon Parva station (at the famous Pendon Museum) which is based on Culham.
+This blog carries a photograph of Station House, the Old Ticket Office seen from platform 1, and a view of Pendon Parva station (at the famous Pendon Museum) which is based on Culham.
 The team were meeting up at Culham station before going on to Pendon Museum to record a magazine feature for publication in 2018.
 They were pleasantly surprised to find the ticket office occupied and actually stayed for nearly an hour recording both video footage and stills.

 First snow in 2017